Multitrack Recording Overview

-(rev-plugins and fil-plugins respectively in Debian) to be
+(rev-plugins and fil-plugins respectively in Debian) particularly useful.

 The aforementioned LADSPA plugins have a major advantage over most commercial

 ones in their plain, functional user interface.
-Most controls are plain
+Most controls (as provided by

 There are no distracting graphics of control panels, and no pictures of knobs

 that have to be turned with a mouse to adjust settings.
-So far, however, none
+So far, however, few

 of these plugins attempt to emulate the quirks and non-linearities of